-4) Hard disk drive activity LED (2-pin HDDLED)
+4. Hard disk drive activity LED (2-pin HDDLED)

 This 2-pin connector is for the HDD Activity LED.
 Connect the HDD Activity LED cable to this connector.
-The HDD LED lights up or flashes when data is read from or written to the HDD.
+The IDE LED lights up or flashes when data is read from or written to the HDD.

-5) Power button/soft-off button (2-pin PWRSW)
+SSI power button/soft-off button (2-pin PWRSW)